swo/dbotu3/README.md

 The testing framework is [py.test](http://docs.pytest.org/en/latest/).
 The tests (in `test/`) can be run with `make test` in the top directory.

 ## Contributing

+(placeholder)

+## To-do

+- Benchmark the quality of the output against gold standards and previous algorithm.
+- Benchmark the speed against the previous algorithm.
+- Figure out how to better integrate this into existing pipelines.
+Maybe there should be different kinds of output, like a table showing which sequence got assigned to which OTU.

 ## Authors